Tips for Motorcycle Riding in Vietnam

 - Don’t take corners wide.
 Assume there is a vehicle coming round it.

 - Keep your eyes on the road.
 The scenery is amazing so be careful.

 - Watch out for wet roads.
 Stopping distances greatly increase when roads are wet.

 - Be aware that road surfaces will often change unexpectedly.
 Drive accordingly.

 - Try to avoid driving after dark.
 The level of danger increases exponentially.

 - CT = Cao Toc = high speed = Highway.
 BIKES ARE NOT ALLOWED ON THE HIGHWAYS (CT roads)

 - Slow down.
 Dead slow when you see large animals on the road.
-Remember that some animals become hypnotized by the glare of your lights.

 - Don’t honk your horn around large animals.
 It can spook them.